varabyte/kotter/README.md

 }
 ```

 These methods are enough in most cases.

+> [!NOTE]
-Note that if you call `signal` before you reach `waitForSignal`, then
-`waitForSignal` will just pass through without stopping.
+> If you call `signal` before you reach `waitForSignal`, then `waitForSignal` will just pass through without stopping.

 There's also a convenience `runUntilSignal` method you can use, within which you don't need to call `waitForSignal`
 yourself, since this case is so common: